 - You should hold the chicken eggs over low-flame heat only.
 That is, they should be slow-cooked at 140 degrees Fahrenheit and above.
 This is even more important if you have to serve them on a steam table.

-- Please bear in mind that as per the Professional Chef’s Association (PCA) as well as the and the American Egg Board (AEB), chicken eggs should never be held over high or even low flame heat for more than an hour at most.
+- Please bear in mind that as per the Professional Chef’s Association (PCA) as well as the American Egg Board (AEB), chicken eggs should never be held over high or even low flame heat for more than an hour at most.

-Faster cooking times, fresh grade AA eggs and low heat can all help to ensure that your eggs don’t turn green in an aluminum pan.
+Faster cooking times, fresh grade AA eggs, and low heat can all help to ensure that your eggs don’t turn green in an aluminum pan.